If you buy an item via this post, we may get a small affiliate fee. Details.

-Kindle Unlimited is a standalone subscription-based service that gives unlimited access to over 1 million Kindle ebooks, Audible audiobook companions, as well as digital newspapers and magazines.
+Kindle Unlimited is a standalone subscription-based service that gives unlimited access to over 1 million Kindle ebooks, Audible audiobook companions, as well as digital newspapers, magazines, and comic books.
 The monthly fee is $9.99, and you can try it for 30 days free of charge.

 At the end of the post, you will see most important features compared in a handy table, but before that, let’s compare the features and facts in detail.

 Kindle Unlimited vs. Amazon Prime Reading

 Both Kindle Unlimited and Prime Reading are subscription-based services, but there is one substantial difference between them:

 - Kindle Unlimited is a separate subscription service,

 - Prime Reading is a part of a larger subscription – Amazon Prime.